oceanprotocol/docs/content/tutorials/react-publish-data-set.md

      }
    ```

-4. Last thing we need is button to start our registration inside render function just after `<h1>Marketplace app</h1>`
+4. The last thing we need is a button to start our registration inside the render function just after `<h1>Marketplace app</h1>`:

    ```jsx
    <button onClick={() => this.submitAsset()}>Register asset</button>